About Castle Acre

 The flint and stone archway in the middle of the village, the Bailey Gate, was once the north entrance point to the medieval town.

-In addition to the Castle and the Bailey Gate, visitors should see the beautifully maintained Castle Acre Priory, whose walled herb garden and the prior’s lodging give an insight into the life of this once powerful priory.
-The priory is an easy 10 minute walk from the Old Red Lion.
+In addition to the Castle and the Bailey Gate, there is the beautiful Priory, whose walled herb garden and prior’s lodging give an insight into the lives of the monks.